-This shows that we have a balance in hand of £8,940 – a decrease from last year of £1,854.
-However, the ERA remains in a healthy financial position.
+This shows that we have a balance in hand of £9,039 – a small increase from last year of £99.
+The ERA remains in a healthy financial position.

-Our current membership stands at 140 households, the same number as last year, out of approximately 800 houses in our area.
+Our current membership stands at 134 households, a net decrease of 6 compared to last year, out of approximately 800 houses in our area.

 We are always looking to increase our membership, so please encourage your friends and neighbours to join us if they’re not already members.

-58 subscriptions were paid by standing order, which is the preferred payment method, and most of the others were made by online bank transfer which is also helpful.
-However, 17 cheques were received which, if repeated this year, will each cost £0.80 to process via HSBC.
+57 subscriptions were paid by standing order, which is the preferred payment method, and most of the others were made by online bank transfer which is also helpful.
+Thankfully, only 7 cheques were received, with each being increased by at least 80p which covered HSBC’s costs for cheque handling.

 Thank you all for your support over the year.